ESDS

 • ESDS dataset only contains the DATA component.

-Allowed Accessing Types -
+Access Types -

 ESDS allows two types of access -

-We can't delete the existing records and can't alter the record length also.
-If someone says deletion is possible, then it is logical delete.
-However, updating the record is possible when there is no length change or change in record position.
+• However, updating the record is possible when there is no length change or change in record position.

-DEFINE ESDS Syntax -
+Extended ESDS -

 IDCAMS DEFINE CLUSTER command with NONINDEXED parameter is used to create ESDS dataset.
+INDEX component is ignored because ESDS doesn't have an index component.

 Syntax - JCL for creating ESDS dataset with minimum required parameters